mblander/formate/README.md

-# CSS, LESS and SCSS Formatter
+# Formate: CSS, LESS and SCSS Formatter
 VSCode plugin to format your CSS / LESS and SCSS files which can **vertical align** properties.
 See image for an demo.

 ![Formate: Vertical alignment](images/demo.gif)